-- 6.31 A Walking Boss' or Foreman's "earnings" shall be the sum of all compensation received during the payroll week, including such payments as straight time, overtime, penalty overtime, skill pay, penalty cargo pay, travel time pay, pay for vacation, pay for paid holidays, jury duty pay and state unemployment benefits.
-A Walking Boss or Foreman must apply for unemployment benefits if he or she is eligible for them to maintain weekly eligibility for PGP payments. - 6.311 Earnings shall include all payroll adjustment payments, including monetary claims paid as a result of LRC or arbitration decisions.
-Such compensation shall be added to the worker's payroll record during the payroll week that such payments are earned. - 6.3111 Compensation shall also include the amount of Social Security benefits, ILWU-PMA Pension Plan benefits and any other retirement benefits to which a worker is entitled on the first day of the month if coincident with a worker's 65th birthday, or on the first day of the month subsequent to a worker's 65th birthday, whichever is applicable. - 6.312 If an individual's PMA earnings are less than the state unemployment compensation benefit for a given week and evidence is not submitted showing that the individual has applied for unemployment compensation together with the amount to which he or she is entitled, his or her earnings record for that week will be increased by the difference between his or her actual earnings in the given week and the guarantee maximum limit.
+6.31 A Walking Boss' or Foreman's "earnings" shall be the sum of all compensation received during the payroll week, including such payments as straight time, overtime, penalty overtime, skill pay, penalty cargo pay, travel time pay, pay for vacation, pay for paid holidays, jury duty pay and state unemployment benefits.
+A Walking Boss or Foreman must apply for unemployment benefits if he or she is eligible for them to maintain weekly eligibility for PGP payments.

-PAY GUARANTEE PLAN.

-BUI ES AND ADMINISTRATION
+6.311 Earnings shall include all payroll adjustment payments, including monetary claims paid as a result of LRC or arbitration decisions.
+Such compensation shall be added to the worker's payroll record during the payroll week that such payments are earned and used to determine the proper benefit in the current and/or corrected payroll week.

+6.3111 Compensation shall also include the amount of any retirement benefits, including Social Security benefits, paid to the worker regardless of age.
+This provision prohibits any offset to PGP based on retirement benefits that an individual is entitled to but has not actually received.

+6.312 If an individual's PMA earnings are less than the state unemployment compensation benefit for a given week and evidence is not submitted showing that the individual has applied for unemployment compensation together with the amount to which he or she is entitled, his or her earnings record for that week will be increased by the difference between his or her actual earnings in the given week and the guarantee maximum limit.

-- 6.3121 An employee shall not be eligible for PGP in any week for which: - (a) he or she has received any weekly indemnity benefits for an off-the-job disability from either the State of California or the ILWU-PMA Benefit Funds; temporary total or temporary partial State workers' compensation, or temporary total or temporary partial Longshore & Harbor Workers' Compensation; or - (b) he or she has failed to establish entitlement for a State Unemployment Compensation benefit, if such failure is due to employment not covered by this Agreement. - 6.31211 Any employee who receives PGP in violation of Section 6.3121 shall be disqualified from receiving PGP for the life of this contract, or 12 months, whichever is longer. - 6.31212 Any claim that denial of PGP eligibility under these provisions is improper shall be heard by the Joint LRC immediately, and they shall have the authority to effect reinstatement and/or reimbursement. - 6.313 An individual's earnings shall include earnings as a longshore worker or clerk for the purposes of this Pay Guarantee Plan. - 6.4 Eligibility.
+6.3121 An employee shall not be eligible for PGP in any week for which:

+- (a) he or she has received any weekly indemnity benefits for an off-the-job disability from either the State of California or the ILWU-PMA Benefit Funds; temporary total or temporary partial State workers' compensation, or temporary total or temporary partial Longshore & Harbor Workers' Compensation; or - (b) he or she has failed to establish entitlement for a State Unemployment Compensation benefit, if such failure is due to employment not covered by this Agreement.

+6.31211 Any employee who receives PGP in violation of Section 6.3121 shall be disqualified from receiving PGP for the life of this contract, or 12 months, whichever is longer.

+6.31212 Any claim that denial of PGP eligibility under these provisions is improper shall be heard by the Joint LRC immediately, and they shall have the authority to effect reinstatement and/or reimbursement.

+6.313 An individual's earnings shall include earnings as a longshore worker or clerk for the purposes of this Pay Guarantee Plan.

+6.4 Eligibility.